ckopec-dev/Stem-Cheatsheets/Compiler Design.md

 - Compiler: turns source into target assembly
 - Assembler: turns target assembly into relocatable machine code
 - Loader: relocatable machine code into absolute machine code

+Lexical analysis:
+- The source is read left-to-right and grouped into sequences of characters called tokens which have a collective meaning.

+Syntax analysis:
+- Tokens are grouped into nested collections with collective meaning, typically represented by a parse tree.